Domestic Dreamboat

 Instructions

-• Move oven rack to lowest position and heat oven to 450°F. Toss green beans with 1 Tablespoon of olive oil, the sugar, ½ teaspoon of salt and ¼ teaspoon of pepper.
+• Move oven rack to lowest position and heat oven to 450°F. Toss 1 pound green beans with 1 Tablespoon of olive oil, ½ teaspoon sugar, ½ teaspoon of salt, and ¼ teaspoon of pepper.
 Spread onto a rimmed baking sheet and cover tightly with aluminum foil.
 Cook for 10 minutes.

-• While beans are cooking, stir together garlic, lemon zest and remaining 2 Tablespoons of olive oil in a medium, heatproof bowl.
+• While the beans are cooking, stir together minced garlic, 1 teaspoon grated lemon zest, and the remaining 2 Tablespoons of olive oil in a medium, heatproof bowl.
 Microwave on high for 1 minute until bubbling.
-Let sit for a minute, then whisk in the lemon juice, mustard, ⅛ teaspoon salt and ⅛ teaspoon pepper.
+Let sit for a minute, then whisk in 2 teaspoons lemon juice, ½ teaspoon dijon mustard, ⅛ teaspoon salt, and ⅛ teaspoon pepper.

-• Add cooked beans and chives to the bowl with the dressing.
+• Add the cooked beans and 1 Tablespoon minced fresh chives to the bowl with the dressing.
 Toss to coat.
-Divide beans evenly among 2-4 dishes, and top each with goat cheese and hazelnuts.
+Divide beans evenly among 2-4 dishes, and top each portion with an equal amount of goat cheese and hazelnuts.

 Nutrition